Heraklion Airport Guide (HER) ✈️: All You Need to Know Before Arriving

 The importance of Heraklion Airport for Crete lies in its central role in supporting the island’s economy, tourism industry, and trade connections.
 It handles the majority of the island’s annual passenger traffic as the busiest airport in Crete, especially during the summer months when tourists arrive from across Europe.
 The steady flow of visitors drives hotel bookings, car rentals, guided tours, and local spending, making the airport a direct contributor to Crete’s tourism revenue.

-What are the Facilities Found at the Heraklion Airport?
+What are the Facilities at Heraklion Airport?

 Nikos Kazantzakis Airport